moode-player/protodac/docs/protodac_tda1387_x8.md

 ## 3.4 Electrolytic decoupling capacitors

 The choice of Vcc electrolytic decoupling capacitor depends on the value of the I/V resistor in an inverse relationship.

 As the I/V resistor decreases, the capacitor needs to increase.
 If the capacitor is too low in value for the I/V resistor, the sound with be anemic, with weak bass and dynamics, but more 3D with deep soundstage.
 If the capacitor value is too high for the I/V resistor, the depth of soundstage will decrease.

 For a 430R I/V resistor, 1800-2200uF is about right.
-You can use capacitors in parallel for better sound quality.
-Additional caps can be added in the open area below the module and between the output coupling caps.
-Connect positive to the 5V strip and negative to the 3V3 side GND strip with jumper wires.
-Listen to various values by press fitting before soldering.

 ## 3.5 Output coupling capacitors